dharmatype/Bebas-Neue/README.md

 They are distributing the font family under the same name of "Bebas Neue".
 Please read more information below.

 * Bebas Kai (2014)
-[Bebas Kai](http://dharmatype.com/post/101249890972/bebas-kai) is one of derivative works based upon Bebas(2005)
+[Bebas Kai](https://github.com/dharmatype/Bebas-Kai) is one of derivative works based upon Bebas(2005)
-Bebas Kai is not open-sourced yet.
+From 2018, Bebas Kai has become open sourced font.

 * Bebas Neue version 2.000 (2018)
+*This repository.*
-From version 2.000, Bebas Neue has become Open source font.
+From version 2.000, Bebas Neue has become open source font.
-In this Git, you can download the font files(.otf and .ttf) and its source file(.glyphs
+In this repository, you can download the font files(.otf and .ttf) and its source file(.glyphs

 ## Why
 Why git and open source?